jilanbshk/Oracle_To_S3_Data_Uploader/README.md

 # Oracle-to-S3 data uploader.
+    Ground to cloud data intefration tool.
     Let's you stream your Oracle table/query data to Amazon-S3 from Windows CLI (command line).

 Features: